Vyral/base-template/_drafts/an-opportunity-market-buyers-and-sellers-can-take-advantage-of.md

 {% include youtube.html %}

-In our opportunity market, it’s not just price anymore that’s driving transactions.
-Here’s what we mean by that.
+<center>In our opportunity market, it’s not just price anymore that’s driving transactions.
+Here’s what we mean by that.</center>

 What does the opportunity market entail right now for buyer and sellers?